Shawn-gitman/Space_Game/README.md

 # Space Game
  Space Game is developed in interpreted, high-level, general-purpose language, Python IDE.
 Python is well-known as clear language that is beneficial for programmer to write logical code such as large-scale projects like Space Game.
 This language is also described as "batteries included" which mean it has comprehensive standard library.
 Space Game was implemented within multiple libraries such as pygame, os, time and random libraries.
 This easily readalbe language support English keywords and uses whitespace identiation which strength accuracy of Space Game's semantic structure except using the brackets.
 For example, common method "continue" statement in line 286 and 353 will skips specific iteration and continues with the next item as it is stated.
-This program has arithmetic operators such as +, -, *, and % to devise multiple masthematic such as healthbar and object collision identificaiton.
+This program has arithmetic operators such as +, -, *, and % to devise multiple masthematics such as healthbar and object collision identificaiton.

 ## Prerequisites